RaspberryPiFoundation/scratch-curriculum/en-GB/catch-the-dots/index.md

 ## Activity Checklist { .check }

-+ Start a new Scratch project, and delete the cat sprite so that your project is empty.
-You can find the online Scratch editor at <a href="http://jumpto.cc/scratch-new" target="_blank">jumpto.cc/scratch-new</a>.

-+ If your club leader has given you a 'Resources' folder, click 'Upload sprite from file' and add the 'controller.svg' image.
-You should move this sprite to the center of the stage.
++ Open the 'Catch the Dots' Scratch project online at <a href="http://jumpto.cc/dots-go" target="_blank">jumpto.cc/dots-go</a> or download from <a href="http://jumpto.cc/dots-get" target="_blank">jumpto.cc/dots-get</a> and then open if you are using the offline editor.

+	You should see a Controller sprite:

 	![screenshot](images/dots-controller.png)

-	If you don't have this image, you can draw it yourself!

 + Turn your controller to the right when the right arrow key is pressed: